My full disclosure: I work for the company that this guy has been flaming at and he’s been doing it for a while now.

 There was an old hypocrite who lived in a shoe.
 And by shoe, I mean glass house.
 And by old hypocrite, I mean, well, a lame, hypocritical stone-maker who throws stones.

-> Here’s a little background information on software development.
+Here’s a little background information on software development.
 Development is more than just writing a program.
-It involves interaction with ‘domain experts’, in other words, those people who will be using the software and who know best the tasks they need the software to accomplish, you also need to keep in mind that working with a software testing company like misra is a must.
+It involves interaction with ‘domain experts’, in other words, those people who will be using the software and who know best the tasks they need the software to accomplish, you also need to keep in mind that working with a software testing standard like misra is a must.
 It’s also up to engineers who either have a background in the domain or at least do some seriously legwork in learning about the domain.
 This is the fundamental catch-22 that’s usually one of the most difficult parts of software development.
 Think of it as, say, a Tibetan historian trying to communicate with an American engineer alone in a room with no moderator nor translator.
 This stage is arguably also the most important.
 Software exists to enable or enact…people, businesses, teams, other computers..whatever.
 Software’s purpose is to accomplish something.

-> People usually pay far too little attention to this.
+People usually pay far too little attention to this.
 From small developers to large ones: Microsoft doesn’t care about people who need to produce documents so much as they care about the marketing people who need add extra features bullets on their Powerpoint slides.

 The software itself—that is, the final product that goes out to the public—often lives or dies mainly on how much care was spent at this stage of the game.
 The short version of all this: know your audience!